Ocean50ul/home-server/README.md

 `cargo run server dry-start` will run the server without scaning audio lib, resampling and synchronizing DB state with the music lib state.

+**WARNING**
+Server use resampler.
+There is different resampling policies, on of which is called InPlace.
+It will REPLACE audio tracks inside `./data/media/music/` with resampled ones.
+Right its the only working policy, so be carefull, there is no backups yet.

+`cargo run server start` will run the server with all necessary services. **WARNING** resample service will REPLACE all the tracks that has higher than 88200hz with resampled ones.
+Different resample policies will be added later.

 **Running Tests.**

 To run the tests suit, you need first to prepare fixtures, which includes creating dummy audio files and folders with stripped permissions.